Paternity leave

 - for adoptive parents, this is the week you are officially notified that you have been matched with a child.

-b) you must apply by giving a completed application form to your line manager and HR Services by the deadline:
+To apply for paternity leave you must apply by submitting a completed application form (a PL1 or a PATL(A) for those adopting) to your line manager and People Services by the deadline:

 - for birth parents, this is 15 weeks before the baby is due,